 Eating For Beauty shares not only which foods to eat, but how to clean and detox our skin to flush out accumulated toxins.
-The beginning of the books dives right into a detox program.
+The beginning of the book dives right into a detox program.
 It explains why we need to detox and the symptoms you may experience, how to detox, and which foods to include and exclude.
 It’s followed by a detailed two-week detox planner that will set you up for success.
 It’s all laid out for you, just follow along.
 Within this book is over 100 nourishing recipes, each packed full of antioxidants to deliver a powerful beauty punch.

 The book continues with chapters devoted to specific areas of the body.
-Chapter One covers Foods for the Face and targets combination skin, different complexions, mature skin, premature aging, neck and décolletage, fine lines and more.
+Chapter One covers Foods for the Face and targets combination skin, different complexions, mature skin, premature aging, neck and décolletage, fine lines, and more.
 The example below on Fine Lines shares what causes fine lines and the foods that will super hydrate our skin.
 Each chapter also has a meal planner that recommends healthy foods and supplements to address the issues discussed.
 There is also a special Quick Fix remedy that you can implement immediately.

-The Second Chapter covers Foods for the Body and addresses cellulite, water retention, stretch marks, skin bumps, eczema, bruises, sun damage and more.
+The Second Chapter covers Foods for the Body and addresses cellulite, water retention, stretch marks, skin bumps, eczema, bruises, sun damage, and more.
 The Third Chapter gets into Foods for the Hair.
 This is a big one for me, my hair has lost its luster and fullness.
-Conditions covered are hair loss and thinning, fragile hair, dry hair and scalp, greasy hair, dull lifeless hair, dandruff and conditioning.
+Conditions covered are hair loss and thinning, fragile hair, dry hair and scalp, greasy hair, dull lifeless hair, dandruff, and conditioning.

 The Fourth Chapter deals with Foods for the Hands and Feet.
 Suffering from hobbit feet and long for your youthful twinkle toes?
 This section will have you dancing for joy.
-It talks about age spots, hard and rough skin, perspiring feet and nail strengthening.
+It talks about age spots, hard and rough skin, perspiring feet, and nail strengthening.
 Chapter Five focuses on Foods for the Mouth and covers discolored teeth, weakened teeth, coated tongue, and a meal planner for healthy teeth and gums.

 The last section features Recipes for the Whole Day and offers recipes for each meal of the day, plus snacks, light bites, sweet treats, and drinks.
-At the top of each recipe, you’ll find a group of symbols — each represents a beneficial feature, like Anti-Aging, Skin Smoothing, Skin Balancing, Healthy Teeth & Gums, Hair Conditioning, Nail Strengthening, Skin Firming and few more.
+At the top of each recipe, you’ll find a group of symbols — each represents a beneficial feature, like Anti-Aging, Skin Smoothing, Skin Balancing, Healthy Teeth & Gums, Hair Conditioning, Nail Strengthening, Skin Firming, and a few more.

 Aging is inevitable, but if we follow the guidelines presented in this book, we can delay the process and improve our skin health one meal at a time.